Because of how disk storage works, fragmentation happens. This in inevitable.

-Having fragmented files slows things down.
+On a mechanical hard drive, having fragmented files slows things down.
 Instead of just simply loading your files, your hard drive has to search all over the physical drive surface for the pieces of the file.
-It doesn’t take too long for the drive to do that with a single file, but your system is usually trying to access dozens or hundreds of files at the same time.
+It doesn't take too long for the drive to do that with a single file, but your system is usually trying to access dozens or hundreds of files at the same time.
 So having split-second delays over and over added for every single file access can cause noticeably longer system startup and program launching.

 Having one, contiguous block for each file helps the hard drive load the file quicker.
 Seems like a simple concept.
 That's why there are defragging applications.
 These re-arrange files to put things back together.